-All requests for Permits to Climb BT structures from external contractors must be acknowledged by an e mail to the RCLO issuing the permit.
+All requests for Permits to Climb BT structures from external contractors must be acknowledged by an e mail to the RCLO or the BT control team issuing the permit.
 This confirms the rigging organisation's acceptance of the conditions imposed in this document.
-This can be done in the form of an e mail.